globalsmile/Airline-Analysis/README.md

 ## Data Sourcing
-This Dataset was created on Kaggle in September 2016 but the original version was hosted by Open Data by Socrata at: https://opendata.socrata.com/Government/Airplane-Crashes-and-Fatalities-Since-1908/q2te-8cvq(no longer available).
+This Dataset was created on Kaggle in September 2016 but the original version was hosted by Open Data by Socrata at: https://opendata.socrata.com/Government/Airplane-Crashes-and-Fatalities-Since-1908/q2te-8cvq (no longer available).
 The dataset contains data of airplane accidents involving civil, commercial and military transport worldwide from 1908-09-17 to 2009-06-08.

 Data:  Data can be accessed from this link  https://aka.ms/30DLDATGitHubRepo Locate project folder and download the csv file.
 The dataset contains 5268 rows and 13 colums.